 - Appropriate current terminology is understood and applied. - Knowledge of environmental conservation is demonstrated and applied. - Knowledge of resources is demonstrated and applied. - Knowledge of environmental degradation is demonstrated and applied.

-- Knowledge of sustainable development id demonstrated and applied. - Appropriate current terminology is understood and applied. - Knowledge of national and international lobbies/actions is demonstrated and applied.
+Associated Assessment Criteria for Exit Level Outcome d: - Knowledge of sustainable development id demonstrated and applied. - · Appropriate current terminology is understood and applied.

-Knowledge of environmental auditing and evaluation systems is demonstrated and applied.
+- Knowledge of national and international lobbies/actions is demonstrated and applied. - Knowledge of environmental auditing and evaluation systems is demonstrated and applied.